bgavran/autodiff/README.md

 Usually, the idea is: "lets compute forward pass, then compute gradients, put them through an optimizer and add the result to the parameters".

 This seem to be the first principles for training neural networks.
-This is how every backpropgation tutorial presents it, this is how I learned it and this is probably how most people learned it.
+This is how every backpropagation tutorial presents it, this is how I learned it and this is probably how most people learned it.

 However, the [Synthetic Gradients paper](https://arxiv.org/abs/1608.05343) seems to challenge that idea.